Earth Notes: Testing an Existing House For Air Leaks (2009)

-A significant issue in making existing houses more efficient for heating (and for cooling, though rarely an issue in the UK) is the loss of heated (or cooled) air through unplanned ventilation such as a huge hole cut in the wall by a plumber to make his job easier, or rattling old Victorian wooden sash windows.
+A significant issue in making existing houses more efficient for heating (and for cooling, though less often an issue in the UK) is the loss of heated (or cooled) air through unplanned ventilation such as a huge hole cut in the wall by a plumber to make his job easier, or rattling old Victorian wooden sash windows.

 This planned (Part F) ventilation has to balanced with the "Part L" conservation of fuel and power rules.
 "Build it tight, ventilate right."